-The simplest, most straight-forward way to explore Reykjavík is simply to take a bus tour.
+The simplest, most straightforward way to explore Reykjavík is simply to take a bus tour.
 Driving around the city will give you a good overview of the most important spots in the city and a chance to rest tired feet.
-There are a few city sightseeing tours of varying length available, and even a hop-on, hop-off bus option, so contact the What’s On office at Laugavegur 5 if you need more information.
+There are a few city sightseeing tours of varying lengths available, and even a hop-on hop-off bus option, so contact the Reykjavík tourist information office at Laugavegur 5 if you need more information.

 Reykjavík From Above

 If taking a bus isn’t grand enough for you, there is always the option of flying in a helicopter over the city.
 Seeing Reykjavík from a bird’s eye view is a magnificent experience.
 Rows and rows of tiny colourful houses, surrounded by lava fields, green little islands and imposing mountains, make for an unforgettable view!

 Reykjavík On Foot

 Reykjavík is the spot where the first permanent settler in Iceland made his homestead.
 More than a thousand years have passed since Ingólfur Arnarson first made Reykjavík his home.

 Since that time, Reykjavík has blossomed into a cosmopolitan city, the seat of financial and political power in Iceland.
 The history of Reykjavík and Iceland is built into the Reykjavík city streets, and a walking tour of the city is a great way to witness that history first-hand.

 Traditional Icelandic cuisine isn’t really known for its finesse, but don’t worry, it’s not all fermented shark and pickled ram’s testicles, Iceland has produced some really tasty treats as well!
 Iceland’s history and culture are represented in its food; its history of sheep farming, the closeness of the ocean and seafood treats, and the art of making good food with limited means.